Kristina01111000/Drws_site/README.md

 completely changing promo page

-- Figure how to add him to google analytics
+- Figure how to add him to google analytics5
-- Add links to the resource page for articles
 - See if i can stop myself from counting in google analytics
 - See if i can set up analytics for syracuse natural healing and 4 element institute if he can be the owner of it if i can;t make him the owner the talk him through setting it up next week
 - THINK ABOUT: moving the text for the dropdown menu into the dropdown pages